WolfgangKonen/SACOBRA_Py/docs/source/optim.rst

 Optimization
 ------------

 This chapter gives an overview over the optimization process.
+SACOBRA's optimization process consists of two phases Phase I and Phase II, where Phase I is optional.

 Phase I
 -------